 Street lighting columns provide an effective method of enhancing the appearance of a local area, by avoiding the need for extra posts when attaching road signs to street lighting columns or by utilising them to support the local community in celebrating their area through the use of hanging baskets and festive lighting.

-If you would like to attach an item to a street light such as a hanging basket or festive lighting on a temporary basis, you will need to gain a licence from the County Council.
-If you do not have a licence to attach an item to a street light the County Council reserves the right to remove the attachment at any time, see the removal of unlicensed attachments policy (PDF).
+If you would like to attach an item to a street light such as a hanging basket or festive lighting, you will need to gain a licence from the county council.
+If you do not have a licence to attach an item to a street light the county council reserves the right to remove the attachment at any time.
+See the removal of unlicensed attachments policy (PDF).

-Why do I need a street lighting temporary attachment licence?
+Why do I need a street lighting attachment licence?